digital-work-lab/open-source-project/docs/evaluations.md

 ## How Our Students Continue to Be Involved

-Some have decided to build on the project and write their thesis in the context of CoLRev (see [overview](https://digital-work-lab.github.io/theses/docs/completed.html){: target="_blank"}), including Albert Borchardt, Katharina Maria Ernst, Luca Ossendorf, and Robert Theis.
+Several students have decided to build on the project and write their [thesis](https://digital-work-lab.github.io/theses/){: target="_blank"} in the context of CoLRev.